-It’s broader and deeper than the traditional customer survey that asks a participant to assign a value to a statement, such as “strongly agree,” “strongly disagree” or something in between.
-In fact, you can apply sentiment analysis to unstructured data, such as the text of an email, a Facebook comment or a Tweet.
-Through machine learning algorithms, sentiment analysis becomes more exact as the models consumer and analyze more data.
+You can apply sentiment analysis to unstructured data, such as the text of an email, a Facebook comment or a tweet.
+Through machine learning algorithms, sentiment analysis becomes more exact as the models consumer and analyze and collect customer data.

 Businesses of every type can use sentiment analysis to gain deep insight into how their customers think and feel.
 But it’s important to understand examples of how to use this strategy in order to execute it successfully.
 Here are some examples of sentiment analysis use cases that your business can use.

 1. Track Customer Sentiment vs. Time

-If your current data gathering indicates people are happy with your products and services, that’s terrific; but it can lead to complacency.
-Sentiment analysis can prevent complacency by showing how customer sentiment tracks over time.
-You could, for example, see an uptick in consumer sentiment and trace that data back to its most likely cause, such as the introduction of a newer product model.
+If your current data gathering indicates people are happy with your products and services, that’s terrific.
+However, it can lead to complacency — sentiment analysis can prevent complacency by showing how customer sentiment tracks over time.
+For example, you could see an uptick in consumer sentiment and trace that data back to its most likely cause.

 2. Determine Which Customer Segments Have the Strongest Opinions

-Sentiment analysis can tell you which customers feel negatively about your brand for whatever reason, providing you an opportunity to address their concerns.
-You could find out, say, that the most negative sentiment is coming from people who don’t like your returns process.
-Likewise, sentiment analysis can help you identify which customers are your strongest brand ambassadors — customers you definitely don’t want to neglect.
+Sentiment analysis can tell you which customers feel negatively about your brand for whatever reason.
+For example, you could find out that negative sentiment is coming from people who don’t like your returns process.
+Likewise, sentiment analysis can help you identify which customers are your strongest brand ambassadors.

 3. Plan Product Improvements

-Sentiment analysis can use unstructured data to help you learn what people loved or didn’t love about your latest product release, for example.
-It could tell you that people love the product’s appearance, but find it isn’t as easy to use as earlier models.
-And sentiment analysis can tell you over time if complaints about “ease of use” are related to a new product learning curve, or something more significant.
+Sentiment analysis can use unstructured data to help you learn how people felt about your latest product release.
+This data could tell you that people love the product’s appearance, but find that it is difficult to use.
+Sentiment analysis can tell you over time what complaints about “ease of use” are related to.

 4. Determine the Most Effective Communication Channels

 While consistency is important across communication channels, you may find that people respond more positively on some channels than others.
 Maybe the percentage of positive tweets about your brand is higher than the percentage of positive Facebook comments.
-Why might that be?
-Such information can help you re-evaluate how you interact with customers on various platforms, and make changes as necessary.
+Consider why that result might be.
+Such information can help you analyze how you interact with customers on various platforms, and make changes as necessary.

 5. Prioritize Customer Service Issues

-Sentiment analysis is an essential tool for improving online reputation, because it takes largely unstructured data that would be a nightmare to analyze traditionally, and gives you actionable facts and figures that you can tactically and strategically address.
-Reputation.com knows how to help customers find, choose and recommend your business, and we would be delighted to show you how.
-We invite you to download our free Online Reputation Management Guide.
+Sentiment analysis is an essential tool for improving your online reputation.
+That’s because it takes largely unstructured data and gives you actionable data that you can tactically and strategically address.